 National Interest Waiver

-The national interest waiver" (NIW) is a provision of the second preference employment-based category which allows a beneficiary to bypass the labor certification process and self-petition for permanent residence based on professional achievements he established in his field of endeavor.
+The "National Interest Waiver" (NIW) is a provision of the second preference employment-based category which allows a foreign national to bypass the labor certification process by self-petitioning for permanent residence based on professional achievements in the applicable field of endeavor.
 This waiver is available if the applicant's work is in the national interest and he has a good record of achievements in his field.
 The NIW is typically utilized by postdoctoral researchers, but can also be used by professors, industry researchers, artists, and business people.

 NIW is for the second preference employment-based category.
 Therefore, the threshold requirement is a master's degree or exceptional ability in the field.